Waiʻanae Coast Comprehensive Health Center: Providing care into the new millennium, 1998–2000

 1998: the center names Dr. Gerard Akaka as its Medical Director.
-E Komo Mai – the center's telephone help line offering health information and advice to callers – is launched with the help of a grant from the Chamber of Commerce of Hawai‘i and Kapi‘olani Children's Miracle Network.
+E Komo Mai – the center's telephone help line offering health information and advice to callers – is launched with the help of a grant from the Chamber of Commerce of Hawaiʻi and Kapiʻolani Children's Miracle Network.
 Center holds its First Annual Golf Tournament fundraiser and raises more than $5,000 to provide health services.
 Hawaiian Dredging volunteers continue to support the center as their AUW Day of Caring project.

 1999: An Infant Intensive Care System is installed in the center's 24-hour Emergency Department, providing state-of-the-art care services on site.
-A grant from the First Hawaiian Bank Foundation provides the funding. the center opened an integrative medicine clinic, integrating Western healing technology with native Hawaiian and other healing practices. the center moves to high-tech with the installation of telemedicine equipment which allows providers and students access to specialists and services at the University of Hawai‘i.
+A grant from the First Hawaiian Bank Foundation provides the funding. the center opened an integrative medicine clinic, integrating Western healing technology with native Hawaiian and other healing practices. the center moves to high-tech with the installation of telemedicine equipment which allows providers and students access to specialists and services at the University of Hawaiʻi.

 2000: This year marked the center's 15th Annual Run For Your Life fundraiser.
 The Event raises approximately $10,000 annually to assist the center in purchasing supplies and equipment.
 It has become a community event, with volunteers and staff working together each year. the center's Adult Day Care celebrated its 13th anniversary.
 MAST continues into its 27th year of service at the center. the center now employs over 350 people, many who are residents of the community.
-With each passing year, the Wai‘anae Coast Comprehensive Health Center proudly fulfills its mission as a community-owned and community-operated non-profit medical facility serving an ever-expanding Wai‘anae Coast community of some 50,000 residents.
+With each passing year, the Waiʻanae Coast Comprehensive Health Center proudly fulfills its mission as a community-owned and community-operated non-profit medical facility serving an ever-expanding Waiʻanae Coast community of some 50,000 residents.